erf/csv_localizations/README.md

 Image.asset(CsvLocalizations.of(context).string('my_img'))
 ```

-We keep the API simple, but you can easily add an extension method `tr` to `String` like this:
+We keep the API simple, but you can easily add an extension method to `String` like this:

 ```dart
 extension LocalizedString on String {